robotology/robotology-superbuild/README.md

 ## Xsens
 Support for this dependency is enabled by the `ROBOTOLOGY_ENABLE_HUMAN_DYNAMICS` CMake option.

-**Warning: at the moment the Xsens SDK does not support macOS and Linux, so this option is only supported on Windows.**
+**Warning: at the moment the Xsens MVN SDK does not support macOS and Linux, so this option is only supported on Windows.**

 ### System Dependencies
-To check and install the Xsens SDK, please follow the steps for Xsens SDK mentioned in [here](https://github.com/robotology/human-dynamics-estimation/wiki/Set-up-Machine-for-running-HDE#xsens-only-for-windows).
+To check and install the Xsens MVN SDK, please follow the steps for Xsens MVN SDK mentioned in [here](https://github.com/robotology/human-dynamics-estimation/wiki/Set-up-Machine-for-running-HDE#xsens-only-for-windows).

 ### Configuration
-To configure the Xsens SDK please follow the steps for Xsens SDK mentioned in [here](https://github.com/robotology/human-dynamics-estimation/wiki/Set-up-Machine-for-running-HDE#xsens-only-for-windows).
+To configure the Xsens MVN SDK please follow the steps for Xsens MVN SDK mentioned in [here](https://github.com/robotology/human-dynamics-estimation/wiki/Set-up-Machine-for-running-HDE#xsens-only-for-windows).

 ## Shoes
 Support for this dependency is enabled by the `ROBOTOLOGY_ENABLE_HUMAN_DYNAMICS` CMake option.